creativitRy/HeadphoneVolumeToggler/README.md

 # HeadphoneVolumeToggler
 Changes the volume when you plug/unplug a device from the audio jack

-Developed for people using Realtek HD Audio Manager on a Windows 10 computer.
+Developed for people using Realtek HD Audio Manager on a Windows 10 (with Anniversary Update) computer.

+Needs AutoHotkey to run

 For some reason, if your computer doesn't already toggle volume settings (>:( stupid laptop) when a new audio device is detected, then use this.